Do you think we have made an error in the grading of your problem set?

 Did we add up points incorrectly?

-Do the grade on Portal and the grade on Crowdmark not match up?
+Do the grade on Quercus and the grade on Crowdmark not match up?

 Before you ask for a regrade

-Your grade is on Portal and you should have received en email from Crowdmark with a link to see your graded paper.
+Your grade is on Quercus and you should have received en email from Crowdmark with a link to see your graded paper.

 First, reread your solutions.
 If there are comments on your graded paper, read them.
-Read also the general comments about the problem set that we posted on the website.
+Read also the general comments about the problem set that we posted on the website, if any.
 Read the posted sample solutions.
 That will clarify many of your questions.
 If you still think we made an error, contact us.
 For fairness and consistency a single instructor will take care of all regrade requests.

 How to ask for a regrade

-Email Ivan Khatchatourian at "ivan (at) math (dot) toronto (dot) edu".
+Email Jeffrey Im at "jim (at) math (dot) toronto (dot) edu".

-- Don't email other instructors or TAs - email Ivan only.
+- Don't email other instructors or TAs - email Jeffrey only.

 - Email from your utoronto email address only.

-- Your full name, as it appears on Portal
+- Your full name, as it appears on Quercus

 - Your student number